 A Dad’s Guide to Winning Mother’s Day

-Fellow Dads, the chances are that the success or failure of the impending Mother’s Day is entirely in your hands.
-There’s only a couple of weeks left before the big day on Sunday May 14th, so let’s get to it.
+Fellow Dads, Husbands, sons and daughters, the chances are that the success or failure of the impending Mother’s Day is entirely in your hands.
+There’s only a couple of weeks left before the big day on Sunday May 13th, so let’s get to it.

 Breakfast in bed

 The night before, we need to head to the store and get everything she likes.
 The usual suspects are: orange juice, bacon, toast, eggs, coffee, perhaps some champagne or sparkling wine to make a mimosa if you’re feeling fancy.

 A sad bunch from the gas station won’t cut it.
 The supermarket will have some pretty nice ones to mark the occasion, but get them early, the good ones sell out.

 Pro-tip: To keep them looking fresh for longer, cut off the bottom two inches from the stem and put them in cold water, or wrap a wet paper towel around the bottom and secure it with a zip-lock bag or cling-wrap and a rubber band.
 (Remove before presenting it!)

 Just as important as the flowers, this has to be a nice one, with a message that you really thought about.
 Start with why she’s a great mother, wife, and friend.
 If you are feeling crafty, make one and get the kids to help.
 Another option is to print out one of these cute ones from WomansDay.com

 Again, the best ones can sell-out so plan ahead.

 Oh sure, she’ll say that she doesn’t want a gift and that a nice card more than enough.
 This is a trap.

 Tread incredibly carefully here, boys.
 Unless she has either made an expressed interest in owning a fitness tracker, or is out running every evening, this may be perceived as a hint, thus ruining the whole day.